Nayan-Chaturvedi/ChaiAurCode/README.md

 - this keyword tells about current context
 - When we refer to the current context of the object, we use this keyword
 - In node environment, current object refer to empty object
-- Node javascript engine is stand alone, earlier javascript engine is in a browser
+- Node JavaScript engine is stand alone, earlier JavaScript engine is in a browser
-- In brower there is a global object called window object
+- In Brower there is a global object called window object
-- this keyword is not accessible in noraml function and function expression (doubt)
+- this keyword is not accessible in normal function and function expression (doubt)
 - To write arrow function, replace function keyword with qual and arrow in function expression
 - **Note:** this keyword can be accessible in normal function, act as a global object but not in arrow function
 - **syntax of arrow function:** const sampleArrowFunction = ()=> {}
 - **Implicit Return:** when arrow function is 1 liner, then we consider it as implicit return and no need to write the return keyword
 - if use curly braces, ➜ then need to use return.
-If we use paranthesis, then no need to add the return keyword.
+If we use parenthesis, then no need to add the return keyword.
 - To return the object, we should wrap in parenthesis

 <hr/>
 <br/>

-## Lecture 22: Immedietly Invoked function
+## Lecture 22: Immediately Invoked function

-- The function which has its own scope and executed immideitly
+- The function which has its own scope and executed immediately
-- **IIFE:** Function defination is wrapped in paranthesis and use empty parenthesis for execution: ()()
+- **IIFE:** Function definition is wrapped in parenthesis and use empty parenthesis for execution: ()()
 - Note: To avoid the use of global variable, as global variable pollute the variable, so we use IIFE
 - Note: To stop the IIFE, It is important to add the semicolon after IIFE
 - We can write IIFE using normal function as well as arrow function
-- Remember 2 IIFE can be written by seperating semicolon
+- Remember 2 IIFE can be written by separating semicolon

 <hr/>
 <br/>